astriaai/astria-docs/docs/api/0-overview.md

 Pay attention to 504 error below and turn on idempotency for your account to avoid duplicate objects.
 :::

-`422` - Validation error - Log these errors and use an exception tracking system such as Rollbar or Sentry to get notified.
+`422` - Validation error - Log these errors, specifically the response body, and use an exception tracking system such as Rollbar or Sentry to get notified.
 Do not retry these requests.

 `500` - Internal server error - Such requests should be retried with exponential backoff and wait start time of 30 seconds.